 It is possible to complete the program alongside full-time work.

 10. Why is the program 10 months long?

-The program is taken over the course of 10 months to allow sufficient time to complete requirements regardless of where you live.
+The program is completed over the course of 10 months to allow sufficient exploration of this area of work and time to complete requirements regardless of where you live.

 Because of its length, the program fully meets the educational requirements for national board certification by the Certification Board for Equine Interaction Professionals (CBEIP), and you can apply supervised client hours gained in the program toward the other areas of eligibility for board certification.